FOI response appeal procedure

 Information Commissioner's Office (ICO)

-Alternatively, you can appeal directly to the Information Commissioner’s Office, rather than use the Trust’s appeal process, by following the ICO's complaints procedure.
+Alternatively, you can appeal directly to the Information Commissioner’s Office, rather than use the Trust’s appeal process, by following it's complaints procedure.

 If you decide to make your appeal direct to King's, there are two stages to our complaint review process.